open-cloud/xos/docs/core_models.md

 ## Service Graphs and Service Chains

-Given a set of Services (and their corresponding Slices and ServiceInstances), CORD also defines two core models for interconnecting them:
+Given a set of Services (and their corresponding Slices and ServiceInstances), XOS also defines two core models for interconnecting them:
 **ServiceDependencies** and **ServiceInstanceLinks**.
-The first defines a dependency of one Service on another, thereby forming a CORD-wide *Service Graph*.
+The first defines a dependency of one Service on another, thereby forming a system-wide *Service Graph*.
 The second defines a dependency between a pair of ServiceInstances, thereby forming a per-subscriber *Service Chain*.

-> NOTE: Service Graphs and Service Chains are not explicit models in CORD, but
+> NOTE: Service Graphs and Service Chains are not explicit models in XOS, but
 > rather, they are defined by a set of vertices (Services, ServiceInstances)
 > and edges (ServiceDependency, ServiceInstanceLink).